vagharsh/k8s-scipts/deploy/README.md

 # Worker Setup
 - Execute the `worker.sh`

-**After the deployment docker and kubernetes will be added to the exclude yum list in `/etc/yum.conf`.**
+**After the deployment Kernel, docker and kubernetes will be added to the exclude yum list in `/etc/yum.conf`.**